Nathan Reed

 When mapping distribution functions from one space to another, it’s important to remember that the values of these functions are not dimensionless numbers; they are densities with respect to the area or volume measure of the underlying space.
 Therefore, it’s not enough just to change variables to express the function in the new coordinates; you also have to correct for the way the mapping stretches or squeezes the volume, which can vary from place to place.

-This equation can be rewritten: $$ p(b) = p(a) \frac{\mathrm{d}A}{\mathrm{d}B} $$ The factor $\mathrm{d}A / \mathrm{d}B$ here is called the Jacobian, referring to the determinant of the Jacobian matrix which contains all the derivatives of the change of variables from $a$ to $b$.
-Actually, this is the inverse Jacobian, as the forward Jacobian for $A \to B$ would be $\mathrm{d}B / \mathrm{d}A$.
+This equation can be rewritten: p(b)=p(a)dAdB p(b) = p(a) \frac{\mathrm{d}A}{\mathrm{d}B} p(b)=p(a)dBdA The factor dA/dB\mathrm{d}A / \mathrm{d}BdA/dB here is called the Jacobian, referring to the determinant of the Jacobian matrix which contains all the derivatives of the change of variables from aaa to bbb.
+Actually, this is the inverse Jacobian, as the forward Jacobian for A→BA \to BA→B would be dB/dA\mathrm{d}B / \mathrm{d}AdB/dA.
 The forward Jacobian is the factor by which the mapping stretches or squeezes volumes locally around a point.
 Because a probability density has volume in the denominator, it transforms using the inverse Jacobian.

 So, when converting a slope-space distribution to an NDF, we have to multiply by the appropriate Jacobian.
 But how do we find out what that is?
-First off, we have to recall that NDFs are defined not as a density over solid angle in the hemisphere, but as a density over projected area on the $xy$ plane.
+First off, we have to recall that NDFs are defined not as a density over solid angle in the hemisphere, but as a density over projected area on the xyxyxy plane.
 Thus, it’s not enough to just find the Jacobian from slope space to polar coordinates; we also need to find the Jacobian from polar coordinates to projected area.

 To do this, I find it easiest to use the formalism of differential forms.
 Explaining how those work is out of the scope of this article, but here’s an exposition I found useful.
-They’re essentially fields of dual $k$-vectors.
+They’re essentially fields of dual kkk-vectors.

-First, we can write down the $xy$ projected area element, $\mathrm{d}x \wedge \mathrm{d}y$, in terms of polar coordinates by differentiating the mapping from polar to Cartesian, which I’ll repeat here for convenience: $$ \begin{gathered} \left\{ \begin{aligned} x &= \sin\theta \cos\phi \\ y &= \sin\theta \sin\phi \\ z &= \cos\theta \end{aligned} \right. \\[2em] \begin{aligned} \mathrm{d}x \wedge \mathrm{d}y &= (\cos\theta\cos\phi\,\mathrm{d}\theta - \sin\theta\sin\phi\,\mathrm{d}\phi) \ \wedge \\ &\qquad (\cos\theta\sin\phi\,\mathrm{d}\theta + \sin\theta\cos\phi\,\mathrm{d}\phi) \\[0.5em] &= \cos\theta\sin\theta\cos^2\phi\,(\mathrm{d}\theta \wedge \mathrm{d}\phi) \ - \\ &\qquad \cos\theta\sin\theta\sin^2\phi\,(\mathrm{d}\phi \wedge \mathrm{d}\theta) \\[0.5em] &= \cos\theta\sin\theta\,(\mathrm{d}\theta \wedge \mathrm{d}\phi) \end{aligned} \end{gathered} $$ Then, we can do the same thing with the slope-space area element: $$ \begin{gathered} \left\{ \begin{aligned} \tilde x &= -\!\tan\theta \cos\phi \\ \tilde y &= -\!\tan\theta \sin\phi \\ \end{aligned} \right. \\[1.5em] \begin{aligned} \mathrm{d}\tilde x \wedge \mathrm{d} \tilde y &= -(\cos^{-2}\theta\cos\phi\,\mathrm{d}\theta - \tan\theta\sin\phi\,\mathrm{d}\phi) \ \wedge \\ &\qquad -(\cos^{-2}\theta\sin\phi\,\mathrm{d}\theta + \tan\theta\cos\phi\,\mathrm{d}\phi) \\[0.5em] &= \tan\theta\cos^{-2}\theta\cos^2\phi\,(\mathrm{d}\theta \wedge \mathrm{d}\phi) \ - \\ &\qquad \tan\theta\cos^{-2}\theta\sin^2\phi\,(\mathrm{d}\phi \wedge \mathrm{d}\theta) \\[0.5em] &= \frac{\tan\theta}{\cos^2\theta} \, (\mathrm{d}\theta \wedge \mathrm{d}\phi) \end{aligned} \end{gathered} $$ Now, all we have to do is divide: $$ \begin{aligned} \frac{\mathrm{d}\tilde x \wedge \mathrm{d} \tilde y}{\mathrm{d}x \wedge \mathrm{d}y} &= \frac{\tan\theta}{\cos^2\theta} \frac{1}{\cos\theta\sin\theta} \\[1em] &= \frac{1}{\cos^4\theta} \end{aligned} $$ Et voilà!
-The Jacobian for converting densities from slope space to NDF form is $1/\cos^4\theta$.
+First, we can write down the xyxyxy projected area element, dx∧dy\mathrm{d}x \wedge \mathrm{d}ydx∧dy, in terms of polar coordinates by differentiating the mapping from polar to Cartesian, which I’ll repeat here for convenience: {x=sin⁡θcos⁡ϕy=sin⁡θsin⁡ϕz=cos⁡θdx∧dy=(cos⁡θcos⁡ϕ dθ−sin⁡θsin⁡ϕ dϕ) ∧(cos⁡θsin⁡ϕ dθ+sin⁡θcos⁡ϕ dϕ)=cos⁡θsin⁡θcos⁡2ϕ (dθ∧dϕ) −cos⁡θsin⁡θsin⁡2ϕ (dϕ∧dθ)=cos⁡θsin⁡θ (dθ∧dϕ) \begin{gathered} \left\{ \begin{aligned} x &= \sin\theta \cos\phi \\ y &= \sin\theta \sin\phi \\ z &= \cos\theta \end{aligned} \right. \\[2em] \begin{aligned} \mathrm{d}x \wedge \mathrm{d}y &= (\cos\theta\cos\phi\,\mathrm{d}\theta - \sin\theta\sin\phi\,\mathrm{d}\phi) \ \wedge \\ &\qquad (\cos\theta\sin\phi\,\mathrm{d}\theta + \sin\theta\cos\phi\,\mathrm{d}\phi) \\[0.5em] &= \cos\theta\sin\theta\cos^2\phi\,(\mathrm{d}\theta \wedge \mathrm{d}\phi) \ - \\ &\qquad \cos\theta\sin\theta\sin^2\phi\,(\mathrm{d}\phi \wedge \mathrm{d}\theta) \\[0.5em] &= \cos\theta\sin\theta\,(\mathrm{d}\theta \wedge \mathrm{d}\phi) \end{aligned} \end{gathered} ⎩⎨⎧xyz=sinθcosϕ=sinθsinϕ=cosθdx∧dy=(cosθcosϕdθ−sinθsinϕdϕ) ∧(cosθsinϕdθ+sinθcosϕdϕ)=cosθsinθcos2ϕ(dθ∧dϕ) −cosθsinθsin2ϕ(dϕ∧dθ)=cosθsinθ(dθ∧dϕ) Then, we can do the same thing with the slope-space area element: {x~=− ⁣tan⁡θcos⁡ϕy~=− ⁣tan⁡θsin⁡ϕdx~∧dy~=−(cos⁡−2θcos⁡ϕ dθ−tan⁡θsin⁡ϕ dϕ) ∧−(cos⁡−2θsin⁡ϕ dθ+tan⁡θcos⁡ϕ dϕ)=tan⁡θcos⁡−2θcos⁡2ϕ (dθ∧dϕ) −tan⁡θcos⁡−2θsin⁡2ϕ (dϕ∧dθ)=tan⁡θcos⁡2θ (dθ∧dϕ) \begin{gathered} \left\{ \begin{aligned} \tilde x &= -\!\tan\theta \cos\phi \\ \tilde y &= -\!\tan\theta \sin\phi \\ \end{aligned} \right. \\[1.5em] \begin{aligned} \mathrm{d}\tilde x \wedge \mathrm{d} \tilde y &= -(\cos^{-2}\theta\cos\phi\,\mathrm{d}\theta - \tan\theta\sin\phi\,\mathrm{d}\phi) \ \wedge \\ &\qquad -(\cos^{-2}\theta\sin\phi\,\mathrm{d}\theta + \tan\theta\cos\phi\,\mathrm{d}\phi) \\[0.5em] &= \tan\theta\cos^{-2}\theta\cos^2\phi\,(\mathrm{d}\theta \wedge \mathrm{d}\phi) \ - \\ &\qquad \tan\theta\cos^{-2}\theta\sin^2\phi\,(\mathrm{d}\phi \wedge \mathrm{d}\theta) \\[0.5em] &= \frac{\tan\theta}{\cos^2\theta} \, (\mathrm{d}\theta \wedge \mathrm{d}\phi) \end{aligned} \end{gathered} {x~y~=−tanθcosϕ=−tanθsinϕdx~∧dy~=−(cos−2θcosϕdθ−tanθsinϕdϕ) ∧−(cos−2θsinϕdθ+tanθcosϕdϕ)=tanθcos−2θcos2ϕ(dθ∧dϕ) −tanθcos−2θsin2ϕ(dϕ∧dθ)=cos2θtanθ(dθ∧dϕ) Now, all we have to do is divide: dx~∧dy~dx∧dy=tan⁡θcos⁡2θ1cos⁡θsin⁡θ=1cos⁡4θ \begin{aligned} \frac{\mathrm{d}\tilde x \wedge \mathrm{d} \tilde y}{\mathrm{d}x \wedge \mathrm{d}y} &= \frac{\tan\theta}{\cos^2\theta} \frac{1}{\cos\theta\sin\theta} \\[1em] &= \frac{1}{\cos^4\theta} \end{aligned} dx∧dydx~∧dy~=cos2θtanθcosθsinθ1=cos4θ1 Et voilà!
+The Jacobian for converting densities from slope space to NDF form is 1/cos⁡4θ1/\cos^4\theta1/cos4θ.
 We’ll have to multiply by this factor in addition to changing variables.

 Some Common Distributions

-As an example of the conversion from slope space to NDF, let’s take the standard (bivariate) Gaussian distribution defined on slope space: $$ D(\tilde{\mathbf{m}}, \sigma) = \frac{1}{2\pi\sigma^2} \exp\left(-\frac{|\tilde{\mathbf{m}}|^2}{2\sigma^2}\right) $$ To turn this into an NDF, we need to change variables from $\tilde{\mathbf{m}}$ to $(\theta_\mathbf{m}, \phi_\mathbf{m})$, and also multiply by the Jacobian $1/\cos^4\theta_\mathbf{m}$.
-Recalling that $|\tilde{\mathbf{m}}| = \tan\theta_\mathbf{m}$, this becomes: $$ D(\mathbf{m}, \sigma) = \frac{1}{2\pi\sigma^2\cos^4\theta_\mathbf{m}} \exp\left(-\frac{\tan^2\theta_\mathbf{m}}{2\sigma^2}\right) $$ Hey, that looks familiar—it’s the Beckmann NDF!
-(Although it’s more usually seen with the roughness parameter $\alpha = \sqrt{2}\sigma$.)
+As an example of the conversion from slope space to NDF, let’s take the standard (bivariate) Gaussian distribution defined on slope space: D(m~,σ)=12πσ2exp⁡(−∣m~∣22σ2) D(\tilde{\mathbf{m}}, \sigma) = \frac{1}{2\pi\sigma^2} \exp\left(-\frac{|\tilde{\mathbf{m}}|^2}{2\sigma^2}\right) D(m~,σ)=2πσ21exp(−2σ2∣m~∣2) To turn this into an NDF, we need to change variables from m~\tilde{\mathbf{m}}m~ to (θm,ϕm)(\theta_\mathbf{m}, \phi_\mathbf{m})(θm,ϕm), and also multiply by the Jacobian 1/cos⁡4θm1/\cos^4\theta_\mathbf{m}1/cos4θm.
+Recalling that ∣m~∣=tan⁡θm|\tilde{\mathbf{m}}| = \tan\theta_\mathbf{m}∣m~∣=tanθm, this becomes: D(m,σ)=12πσ2cos⁡4θmexp⁡(−tan⁡2θm2σ2) D(\mathbf{m}, \sigma) = \frac{1}{2\pi\sigma^2\cos^4\theta_\mathbf{m}} \exp\left(-\frac{\tan^2\theta_\mathbf{m}}{2\sigma^2}\right) D(m,σ)=2πσ2cos4θm1exp(−2σ2tan2θm) Hey, that looks familiar—it’s the Beckmann NDF!
+(Although it’s more usually seen with the roughness parameter α=2σ\alpha = \sqrt{2}\sigmaα=2σ.)
 The Beckmann distribution is a Gaussian in slope space.

-The isotropic GGX NDF (Walter et al 2007) looks like this: $$ D(\mathbf{m}, \alpha) = \frac{\alpha^2}{\pi \cos^4\theta_\mathbf{m} \bigl(\alpha^2 + \tan^2\theta_\mathbf{m} \bigr)^2 } $$ You might now recognize those familiar-looking $\cos^4\theta_\mathbf{m}$ and $\tan\theta_\mathbf{m}$ factors.
+The isotropic GGX NDF (Walter et al 2007) looks like this: D(m,α)=α2πcos⁡4θm(α2+tan⁡2θm)2 D(\mathbf{m}, \alpha) = \frac{\alpha^2}{\pi \cos^4\theta_\mathbf{m} \bigl(\alpha^2 + \tan^2\theta_\mathbf{m} \bigr)^2 } D(m,α)=πcos4θm(α2+tan2θm)2α2 You might now recognize those familiar-looking cos⁡4θm\cos^4\theta_\mathbf{m}cos4θm and tan⁡θm\tan\theta_\mathbf{m}tanθm factors.
 Yep, this NDF is also a convert from slope space!
-Working backwards, we can see that it was originally: $$ D(\tilde{\mathbf{m}}, \alpha) = \frac{\alpha^2}{\pi \bigl(\alpha^2 + |\tilde{\mathbf{m}}|^2 \bigr)^2 } $$ Although this formula is probably less familiar, it matches the pdf of the bivariate Student’s $t$-distribution with the “normality” parameter $\nu$ set to 2, and scaled by $\alpha/\sqrt{2}$.
-(You can also create a family of NDFs that interpolate between GGX and Beckmann, by exposing a user parameter that controls $\nu$; see Ribardière et al 2017.)
+Working backwards, we can see that it was originally: D(m~,α)=α2π(α2+∣m~∣2)2 D(\tilde{\mathbf{m}}, \alpha) = \frac{\alpha^2}{\pi \bigl(\alpha^2 + |\tilde{\mathbf{m}}|^2 \bigr)^2 } D(m~,α)=π(α2+∣m~∣2)2α2 Although this formula is probably less familiar, it matches the pdf of the bivariate Student’s ttt-distribution with the “normality” parameter ν\nuν set to 2, and scaled by α/2\alpha/\sqrt{2}α/2.
+(You can also create a family of NDFs that interpolate between GGX and Beckmann, by exposing a user parameter that controls ν\nuν; see Ribardière et al 2017.)

-(Incidentally, the GGX NDF is often seen written in this alternate form: $$ D(\mathbf{m}, \alpha) = \frac{\alpha^2}{\pi \bigl( (\alpha^2 - 1)\cos^2\theta_\mathbf{m} + 1 \bigr)^2 } $$ This is the same function as the form above (which is from the original GGX paper), but rearranged to make it cheaper to evaluate, as it eliminates the $\tan^2$ using the identity $\tan^2 = (1 - \cos^2)/\cos^2$.
-However, this form also introduces numerical precision problems, and Filament has a numerically stable form: $$ D(\mathbf{m}, \alpha) = \frac{\alpha^2}{\pi \bigl(\alpha^2 \cos^2\theta_\mathbf{m} + \sin^2\theta_\mathbf{m} \bigr)^2 } $$ which is again the same function, rearranged some more; you’re meant to calculate $\sin^2\theta_\mathbf{m}$ as the squared magnitude of the cross product $|\mathbf{n} \times \mathbf{m}|^2$.
+(Incidentally, the GGX NDF is often seen written in this alternate form: D(m,α)=α2π((α2−1)cos⁡2θm+1)2 D(\mathbf{m}, \alpha) = \frac{\alpha^2}{\pi \bigl( (\alpha^2 - 1)\cos^2\theta_\mathbf{m} + 1 \bigr)^2 } D(m,α)=π((α2−1)cos2θm+1)2α2 This is the same function as the form above (which is from the original GGX paper), but rearranged to make it cheaper to evaluate, as it eliminates the tan⁡2\tan^2tan2 using the identity tan⁡2=(1−cos⁡2)/cos⁡2\tan^2 = (1 - \cos^2)/\cos^2tan2=(1−cos2)/cos2.
+However, this form also introduces numerical precision problems, and Filament has a numerically stable form: D(m,α)=α2π(α2cos⁡2θm+sin⁡2θm)2 D(\mathbf{m}, \alpha) = \frac{\alpha^2}{\pi \bigl(\alpha^2 \cos^2\theta_\mathbf{m} + \sin^2\theta_\mathbf{m} \bigr)^2 } D(m,α)=π(α2cos2θm+sin2θm)2α2 which is again the same function, rearranged some more; you’re meant to calculate sin⁡2θm\sin^2\theta_\mathbf{m}sin2θm as the squared magnitude of the cross product ∣n×m∣2|\mathbf{n} \times \mathbf{m}|^2∣n×m∣2.
 This has nothing to do with slope space; I just thought it was neat and worth knowing.)

 Conclusion